jacob-long/panelr/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+Among other useful feedback, on my initial submission Matthias Sterer asked that I clarify the acronym GEE in the DESCRIPTION.
+I hope that it is noticeable on close reading that GEE refers to generalized estimating equations, which I mention by name before then putting GEE in parentheses.